Coronavirus: the situation in Switzerland

-Switzerland is one of the 20 countries most affected by the coronavirus worldwide, with 45 known cases, but no deaths.
+Switzerland is one of the ten countries most affected by the coronavirus worldwide, with more than 200 current cases and one confirmed death.
 Here is an overview of the situation and official response.

 Due to the spread of the coronavirus, the government has categorised the situation in the country as “special”, under the terms of the Epidemics Act.
 This allows the authorities to take over certain powers from the 26 cantons and to order measures, including bans on events.
 The application of these legal provisions is a first for Switzerland.